BULL WALK

 Pestivirus (also known as BVDV) commonly causes (but not limited to) abortion, reduced fertility, stunted calves + a period of immune suppression which can lead to calf scours, pneumonia and other diseases.
 It is spread by contact with infected animals & especially Persistently Infected (PI) animals (i.e. 'carrier' animals).

 An ear notch test is the best means of identifying PI bulls.
-Minimise your pestivirus risk by purchasing bulls that have ear notch tested PI negative.
-All our Sale Bulls have been ear notch tested PI negative.
+Minimise your Pestivirus risk by purchasing bulls that have ear notch tested PI negative.

-Additionally they have also been vaccinated with Pestigard™ which will protect the bull should it come into future contact with pestivirus (which can commonly occur during transit).
+In addition to having been ear notch tested PI negative, all our sale bulls have been vaccinated with Pestigard™ which will protect the bull should it come into future contact with Pestivirus (which can commonly occur during transit).
 We recommend an annual booster vaccination program for your bull.

 (7) VETERINARY HEALTH

-All bulls catalogued for our Bull Sale have been vaccinated with Vibrovax, Pestigard, 7in1, Bovi-Shield MH-One, single dose Rhinogard IBR intra nasal spray + treated with worm drench (Iverlab pour-on) & Selovin LA.
+All bulls catalogued for our Bull Sale have been vaccinated with Vibrovax, Pestigard, 7in1, Bovi-Shield MH-One, single dose Rhinogard IBR intra nasal spray + treated with worm drench (Dectomax pour-on) & Selovin LA.

 (8) JOHNES BEEF ASSURANCE SCORE